LudovicLeGuen/Wheel-of-Fortune/README.md

 The site was developped on Gitpod, commiting and pushing to github.

 ### Deploying on Heroku
+Deploying on Heroky required the following:

+* Type "pip freeze > requirements.txt" in your Github terminal to update the requirements.txt file with the list of dependencies used in the project .
+Save, commit and push.

+* Create an Heroku account, select Python as the 'Primary development language'.

+* Open the email sent to your address and click the link to verify your email address.
+Follow the instructions to create a password and log in.

+* Click the 'create new app' button on the dashboard.
+Name your app, select your region and click 'Create App'

+* In the "Settings" tab, add both the python and node.js build packs.

+* Create a "Config VAR" named 'CREDS' KEY and copy/paste the creds.json file in it.

+* Create another "Config VAR" called PORT as the KEY with 8000 as VALUE.

+* In the "Deploy" tab, choose GitHub as a deployment method.

+* Search for the wanted repository.

+* Click on "enable automatic deploys" and then deploy branch.

+* once the app built (a minute or two needed)click "View" to access the site.

 [Back to top ⇧](#Wheel-Of-Fortune)

 ## Credits